 Introduction to Timber Framing: 5 days

-New to hand tool joinery or new to timber framing?
+New to timber framing joinery?
 We recommend that you begin with this introductory week.
 You’ll learn:

 History of timber framing

 Sharpening and maintenance of the tools

 Applications of mortise and tenon joinery for framing walls and roofs